List Of The 73 Books Of The Bible In Order

 • Fruit of the Spirit: He describes the qualities that should be evident in a believer’s life, such as love, joy, and peace.

-See also List Of Metaphors For God In The Bible
+See also List Of Animals Mentioned In The Bible

 Ephesians: The Riches of God’s Grace